LinusAndersen/Universe/README.md

   - clicking in a free-space spawns a new planet
   - clicking on a planet: have your camera locked to this planet
   - Q: unlock the kamera
+  - dragging a planet: move the planet
+  - Pressing D: Delets the selected Planet (if you have selected one)

 Working for now: